 DO NOT TOUCH THE HEALING PIGMENTED AREA WITH YOUR FINGERS.
 THEY MAY HAVE BACTERIA ON THEM AND CREATE AN INFECTION

-Apply a very, very thin coat of Aquaphor, Vaseline or Bacitracin (if not allergic) 2-3 times/day when needed (i.e. when it feels dry) for 7-10 days, or until you are done peeling.
+Apply a very, very thin coat of the provided AfterInked lotion, Aquaphor or Bacitracin (if not allergic) 2-3 times/day when needed (i.e. when it feels dry) for 7-10 days, or until you are done peeling.
 Discontinue after peeling has completed.
-If you are using bacitracin, discontinue after the first 48 hours and switch to Aquaphor or Vaseline for remaining days

-To clean, always use a clean q-tip and with it dry, wipe off the existing ointment that are on your brows, dampen another q-tip and with just a little bit of water and gently wipe clean.
+To clean, always use a clean, dry q-tip to wipe off the existing ointment that are on your brows, dampen another q-tip and with just a little bit of water and gently wipe clean.
 Pat dry with a clean/dry tissue and reapply the ointment.

 If slight crust appears on the pigmented surface, do not force removal by picking or scratching!
 You will remove pigment along with the crusting and create potential for scarring

 The procedure may have some peeling on or around the third day.
 This is a normal part of the healing process on some clients.

 Do not apply makeup over healing areas.
 Remember, the area is a healing would and needs to be free of bacteria.